Introducing an ‘Employee of the Year’ Award

-Another direct advantage of employee recognition programs is the positive impact they can have on peer-to-peer (and manager-to-peer) relations.
+Another direct advantage of awarding employees is the positive impact they can have on peer-to-peer (and manager-to-peer) relations.

 People enjoy seeing their colleagues succeed; tight bonds form when they give (and receive) accolades to (and from) their workmates.
 The end result is a team of people who both like and support each other.